MainHackerman/car-db/README.md

 - Records file
     - file with special structure representing one record in DB.

+Program works as DBMS for car rental company database.
+The program shall manage not rented and rented cars.
+Proram shall output nice forms with information about cars:
+- not rented cars based on category, brand, consumption, power, year of manufacturing, transmission or fuel type.
+- rented cars based on category, brand, consumption, power, year of manufacturing, transmission or fuel type.
+- ???should perform combined select???

+The database files will be provided for the student.

 #### List of records file structure
 - one line one file
 - files shall by named by numbers which represents